CBD Gummies - Fact vs. Fiction | Washingtonian (DC)

 It is a myth that no legitimate vendors exist in the United States for CBD products.
 As a matter of fact, there are safe and reliable vendors out there.
 Buyers have to be careful where they do business, as there are also some shady suppliers out there.
 There isn’t much regulation being enforced by Uncle Sam, so it is up to you to do your homework, read customer feedback and figure out which CBD companies are the most dependable.

 Finally, one of the most commonly heard fallacies about real CBD oil is that it all works the same.
 Nothing could be further from the truth.
 Like every individual’s body, CBD has various effects on people’s bodies.
 A CBD edible that puts your mind and body at ease may have no effect whatsoever on someone else.
 That’s why it’s best to practice a little trial and error with your CBD treats.
 No worries, you cannot overdose on CBD.
-Best of all, summer is shark season.
 That means it’s time to find CBD gummies near me.